 Early treatment options can include:

-• Physical therapy: Working with a physical therapist can be the key to restoring normal motion to your shoulder.
-The therapist may provide stretching exercises to improve your range of motion.
+- Physical therapy: Working with a physical therapist can be the key to restoring normal motion to your shoulder.
+Shoulder impingement physical therapy may provide stretching exercises to improve your range of motion.
 A common stretching routine could include stretching the posterior capsule to help with tightness when reaching behind your back.
 Once your pain has improved, you can begin working on a program to strengthen the rotator cuff and avoid future injury.

 Shoulder impingement usually takes about three to six months to heal with non-surgical treatment, though severe cases could take up to a year.
 However, it is typically about four weeks before you can begin returning to normal levels of activity under the guidance of your doctor and physical therapist.